ABOUT THE DEPARTMENT OF MUSIC

-At the Dept. of Music, Faculty of Music and Fine Arts, University of Delhi, we are proud to look at almost sixty years of effectuating the strategies of adapting our classical music from the traditional Gurukul system to that of the university system.
+At the Dept. of Music, Faculty of Music and Fine Arts, University of Delhi, we are proud to look at sixty years of effectuating the strategies of adapting our classical music from the traditional Gurukul system to that of the university system.
 The conceptual foundation was laid by Dr. V.K.R.V.
 Rao, the famous economist and former Education Minister, who was also the Vice Chancellor of this university at the time of its inception.
 With the aid of an endowment fund from Sir Shankar Lal Foundation, the Department of Music, University of Delhi, was instituted in the year 1960.
 The translation of the concept into reality was commenced by pioneers such as Prof. R.L.
 Roy, Shri C.S.
 Pant, Shri Pran Nath, Prof. V.V.
 Sadagopan, Smt.
 Ambujam, Shri Debu Chaudhuri and Shri V.K.
 Aggarwal, along with staff artistes - Shri Chhamma Khan, Shri Faqir Chand and Shri Ram Swaroop.
 They were followed by Ustad Yunus Hussain Khan, and thereafter by Vidushi Prof. Sumati Mutatkar as the Dean & Head, Faculty of Music & Fine Arts, University of Delhi.
 It was under the inspiration of Prof. Mutatkar, and with Yunus Khan ji as the first Choir Director, that the Department started the ‘Sargam Choir’, a vocal and instrumental ensemble, in 1971.

 Started with a modest batch of twelve students of Hindustani music (both Vocal and Instrumental) and Karnatak music, (only Vocal), the Department was initially situated at the Barracks at the back side of Miranda House.
 Since then, it has expanded to over four hundred and fifty students at its current location, just at the intersection of the University road and the Mall road, next to the Sir Shankar Lal Concert Hall in the North Campus of the University.
 During this period, the two main disciplines of music in India, viz, Hindustani and Karnatak music have grown parallel to each other in this Department.
 With the passage of time, new courses were introduced.
 In 2013-14, B.A.
-(Hons.) in Hindustani music - Percussion (Tabla/Pakhawaj) was introduced, followed by M.A. in the same in 2016-17, with its M.Phil. likely to start from 2018-19 onwards.
+(Hons.) in Hindustani music - Percussion (Tabla/Pakhawaj) was introduced, followed by M.A. in the same in 2016-17, with its M.Phil. starting from 2018-19 onwards.

 The Department has constantly been in the process of enhancing the skills of our students, which leads to an increase in their productivity and output.
 Keeping these in mind, the Department has always strived to innovate and introduce new courses from time to time.
 Starting from 2008-09, the Department has introduced special courses, which are job-oriented in keeping with the objectives of the University.
 Many Diploma and Short-Term Courses have been introduced to fulfil this purpose.
 A Two-Year Diploma course in Harmonium was started in 2015-16.
-In 2017-18, the said course and the decades old Sangeet Shiromani Diploma Course of two years’ duration, were restructured from the Annual form into the Semester form, in tune with the main undergraduate and post graduate programmes.
+In 2017-18, the said course and the decades old Sangeet Shiromani Diploma Course of two years’ duration, were restructured from the Annual to the Semester mode, in tune with the main undergraduate and post graduate programmes.

 The Department has also introduced Short-Term Courses in many genres, namely Tabla, Harmonium, Santoor, Thumri-Dadra, Post-Pallavi compositions in Karnatak music, Veena, Violin and Mridangam, as also Journalism and Sound Engineering: Techniques and Equipment.
 Thus, at present, the Department conducts B.A.
 (Hons.), M.A., M.Phil. and Ph.D. programmes in both Hindustani and Karnatak music, Diploma and Short-Term Courses of six months (Advance) and four months (Certificate) duration in the aforesaid and other genres; as also One Year Certificate Course for Foreign nationals in both Hindustani and Karnatak music.